PeerInfinity/Archipelago/docs/json/developer/guides/testing-pipeline.md

 6. **Test Incrementally**: Make one fix at a time and re-run tests to isolate issues

 **Interactive Debugging:**
-- Use `npm run test:spoilers:headed` to see the test running in a visible browser
+- Use `npm run test:headed --mode=test-spoilers --game=[yourgame]` to see the test running in a visible browser
 - Check browser console for detailed rule evaluation logs
 - Use the "Regions" panel to manually verify accessibility logic
 - Compare failing locations between the spoiler log and current state output